 Click image to see more photos

 We promote Florence attractions, events, businesses, Florence's history, and Florence's future.
 Our goal is to promote Florence economics into the 21st century.
 Our mission is to preserve, enhance, and promote the cultural, historical education, and community assets of the Florence area.
-Even though "Historic" is part of our website's name, our community and our website is much more than that.
-Notice that "Historic" is only one button in our menu (to the left).
+Even though "Historic" is part of our web site's name, our community and our web site is much more than that.
+Notice that "History" is only one button in our menu (to the left).
 It is true that our "Attractions" have a historic perspective, but our Events, Community, and Businesses are as non-historic as it gets.
-After all, the website was created by a group called Florence Futures Foundation.
+After all, the web site was created by a group called Florence Futures Foundation.

 Florence has more historic sites and historical markers per square mile than any other part of the state.
 Florence was land of the Omaha & Otoe/Missouria Tribes; on routes of international exploration up the Missouri River, Fort Lisa, Crossroads of the Trails: Lewis & Clark Trail, Alternate Oregon Trail, Mormon Trail, Winter Quarters site, and the California Gold Rush Trail; Territorial Boom-town, Outfitting-town, and Capitol of Nebraska for one glorious week.